CEDStandards/CEDS-Data-Warehouse/Contributing.md

   * Students who are reported at the LEA and SEA level only.

-All organization dimensions are Type 2 Slowly Changing Dimensions with fields named RecordStartDateTime and RecordEndDateTime fields to track effective dates of the rows.
+All organization dimensions are Type 2 Slowly Changing Dimensions with fields named RecordStartDateTime and RecordEndDateTime to track effective dates of the rows.

 ### Fact Tables

-Fact tables are design as much as possible to be reusable for many reporting use cases.
-Use DimFactTypes to keep data used for different purposes (and may conflict) separated.
+Fact tables are designed as much as possible to be reusable for many reporting use cases.
+Use DimFactTypes to keep data used for different purposes separated within a fact table.
 When designing a new fact table, [consider the following](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/four-4-step-design-process/):

 1. The business process or line of business being addressed.
 2. Declare the grain.